Welcome to today's edition of the Rush 24-7 podcast.

 They don't want to be burdened by it.

-They don't want the responsibility preserving it.
+They don't want the responsibility of preserving it.

 They don't care about it.

-Give them an orange crate from IKEA, and they're happy.
+Give them an orange crate from Ikea, and they're happy.

 So they got that story coming up.

-The um uh I'm not through with Jermaine Greer being upset at the fact that men are listing themselves as mothers on their children's birth certificates.
+I'm not through with Jermaine Greer being upset at the fact that men are listing themselves as mothers on their children's birth certificates.

 Stop and think of that for a second.